Projet-R/helm-chart-fastapi/README.md

-Chart Helm pourl déploiement de l'application FastApi sur EKS
+This Github repository contains a Helm Chart to deploy our FastApi App on EKS